Dr. Judson Ryckman

 Dr. Ryckman joined Clemson faculty as an Assistant Professor in the Holcombe Department of Electrical and Computer Engineering in the Fall of 2016.
 Prior to joining Clemson, Dr. Ryckman worked at Intel Corporation as a Research Scientist in Intel's Silicon Photonics division, where he lead passives component development and 300 mm wafer-scale integration.

-Dr. Ryckman’s research interests lie in the development and application of photonic platforms to solve problems in areas of sensing, biomedicine, food-safety, and computing/communications.
-Some specific topics of study include: integrated optical devices and passives, visible/IR wavelength integrated optics and sensors, photonic nanocavities, novel nano-fabrication techniques, spatial-mode and diffraction phenomena, ultra-high surface area nano-materials, and opto-electronic devices for trace-level biosensing.
+Dr. Ryckman’s research interests lie in the development and application of photonic platforms to solve problems in areas of sensing and computing/communications.
+Some specific topics of study include: integrated optical devices and passives, visible/IR wavelength integrated optics and sensors, photonic nanocavities, novel nano-fabrication techniques, spatial-mode and diffraction phenomena, ultra-high surface area nano-materials, and nanophotonic design for enhanced light-matter interactions.

 Tahmid is a graduate student majoring in Electrical Engineering at Clemson University who comes from Sylhet, Bangladesh.
 Outside of studying, Tahmid is an accomplished guitarist, musician, programmer and a professional gamer.
 His research interests range from anti-lasing phenomena, to silicon photonics, biosensors, photonic nanocavities, fabrication techniques, and everything that has to do anything with light.

 Rachella is a Sophomore Chemical Engineering Major with a Business Administration Minor, from Goose Creek, South Carolina.
 Aside from studying, she loves crafting, hiking and volunteering with her Service Sorority.
 Her current research focuses on developing label free biosensors with an improved response time and limit of detection.